microsoft/CSS-Exchange/README.md

 This repository is the home of several scripts that are developed and maintained by Support Engineers for Microsoft Exchange Server.
 The scripts are intended for identifying and resolving a wide range of issues that impact on-premise or hybrid deployments and migrations.
-For for information, see the documentation for individual scripts.
+For more information, see the documentation for individual scripts.

 ## Contributing